dcsync/pycobalt/README.md

 ### Argparse

-There's a `helpers.ArgumentParser` class which extends `argparse.ArgumentParser` to support printing to the beacon console, script console, or event log.
+There's a `helpers.ArgumentParser` class which extends `argparse.ArgumentParser` to support printing to the Beacon Console, script console, or Event Log.
 Here's an example using it with an alias:

     @aliases.alias('outlook', 'Retrieve an outlook folder', 'See `outlook -h`') def _(bid, *args):